 3. Are people with BPD aware of their behavior?

-Yes.
-People with BPD are aware of their behavior and its consequences (7).
-Yet, they behave erratically due to their fluctuating mood and emotions.
+Yes, people with BPD are aware of their behavior and its consequences (7).
+Yet, they may behave erratically due to their fluctuating mood, emotional instability, or emotional sensitivity.

 Borderline personality disorder in children may alter their routine and impact their social interactions and quality of life to a considerable extent.
 Although the condition can be treated, it may take time to spot noticeable improvement in your child.
 Therefore, it is essential to maintain patience and be determined to attain positive results following the treatment of BPD.
 Furthermore, for some parents, the diagnosis of BPD in a child could be overwhelming.
 You may seek help from online or local support groups in such scenarios.
 Consult your child’s doctor if you notice any abnormal behaviors (especially suicidal thoughts or attempts) in your children.